jackaudio/jackaudio.github.com/developers.md

 * Benno Sennoner
 * Kai Vehmanen

-Paul Davis was the principal author of the Jack API and of its sample implementation.
+Paul Davis was the principal author of the JACK API and of its sample implementation.
 Very significant contributions have been made by:

-* Kai Vehmanen
 * Jack O'Quin
 * Bob Ham
 * Steve Harris